coldbox-templates/boxlang/readme.md

 box install
 ```

 This will setup all the needed dependencies for each application template.
 You can then start the BoxLang server:

 ```bash
 box server start
 ```

+Your application will be available at `http://localhost:8080` 🌐

-Code to your liking and enjoy!
+Code to your liking and enjoy! 🎊

-## Java Dependencies
+## ☕ Java Dependencies

 If your project relies on Java third-party dependencies, you can use the included Maven `pom.xml` file in the root.
-You can add your dependencies there and then run the `mvn install` command to download them into the `lib/java` folder.
-The BoxLang application will automatically class load all the jars in that folder for you!
-You can also use the `mvn clean` command to remove all the jars.
+You can add your dependencies there and then run the `mvn install` command to download them into the `runtime/lib` folder.
+The BoxLang application will automatically class load all the jars in that folder for you! 🎯

+You can also use the `mvn clean` command to remove all the jars. 🧹

 You can find Java dependencies here: <https://central.sonatype.com/>.
-Just grab the Maven coordinates and add them to your `pom.xml` file.
+Just grab the Maven coordinates and add them to your `pom.xml` file. 📦

-## Dockerfile
+## 🐳 Dockerfile

 We have included a [`docker/Dockerfile`](docker/Dockerfile) so you can build docker containers from your source code.
 We have also added two scripts in your `box.json` so you can build the docker image and run the docker image using our [CommandBox Docker](https://hub.docker.com/r/ortussolutions/commandbox) containers.

 ```bash
 # Build a docker **container**